depperm/first-project-ideas/README.md

 Why rely on legacy, bloated apps that everyone uses to message others?
 Why not create a minimal, bug...feature filled app to message those closest to you.
 #### Poll taker
 Which app should you do?
 Why not take a poll ... with what you may ask, well do I have a project idea for you.
 Make sure each poll has a topic, voters are unique, and stats are ready for the poll giver to quickly see results.
+#### Wishlist
+Never know what to get people, or track things you'd still like to get while remaining surprised, then make a way to track these things.
+Create a list, share it with others, they can mark what they plan on getting, and it will only update other's views not the receiver's view.

 ## Language/Device Specific
 See also: [Open Source Help](#open-source-help)